-Description In-network coverage Out-of-network coverage Preventive care services only 100% (of the negotiated charge) per visit No copayment or policy year deductible applies 60% (of the recognized charge) per visit
+Description In-network coverage Out-of-network coverage

+Preventive care services only 100% (of the negotiated charge) 50% (of the recognized charge)

+per visit per visit

+No copayment or policy year

+deductible applies

 You should review the Maternity care and Well newborn nursery care sections.
 They will give you more information on coverage levels for maternity care under this plan.